jannisbecker/jannisbecker/README.md

 # Welcome to my github! 👋

 ## About me :mortar_board:
-I'm a visual computing and design student with ~2 years experience as software engineer and full stack developer.
+I'm a full stack software engineer with ~2 years experience.
 Always eager to try out new cool tech and dive into new challenges, so you'll always see me doing all kinds of projects 💻

-I'm deep into web and software dev but also love rapid prototyping and electronics, technical design, music, games, japanese culture and snowboarding 🏂.
+I'm deep down the web and software dev rabbit hole but also love rapid prototyping and electronics, technical design, music, games, japanese culture and snowboarding 🏂.

 ## What I know :computer:
 - **Web**